 Stephen graduated from Duke University with a Bachelor of Science in 2000.
 He graduated from The Wharton School of the University of Pennsylvania in 2007 with an MBA in Real Estate.

 Devon manages all aspects of development, capital improvement projects and due diligence efforts undertaken by the Firm and its partners.
 Additionally, Devon performs various asset management functions, including but not limited to lease negotiation, asset and portfolio valuation, financial analysis and dispositions.
 Devon joined Rubenstein Partners in 2008.
-Key Rubenstein investments include the Belvoir Corporate Center, 1150 Northbrook, 30 Montgomery, One Washington Square, 495 Business Center, Maryland Trade Center III, Crossroads Center, Centerpoint and 2900 Eisenhower.
+Key Rubenstein investments include the Belvoir Corporate Center, 1150 Northbrook, 30 Montgomery, One Washington Square, The Center at Innovation Drive, Maryland Trade Center III, Crossroads Center, Centerpoint and 2900 Eisenhower.

 Prior to joining Rubenstein Partners, Devon worked for a project controls consulting firm in Colorado for seven years, and then the Trammell Crow Company for six years.
 To date, Devon has overseen the successful completion of over 3 million sf of development or redevelopment, including: the completion of multiple educational facilities and a casino/hotel in Colorado; 120,000 sf medical office building and 1,350 car parking structure for The Cleveland Clinic; a 215,000 sf distribution center expansion for Dick’s Sporting Goods; over 325,000 sf of office fit-out work, and 250,000 sf of medical office space zoning and entitlements, associated structured parking and 28 townhouses for Main Line Health in the Philadelphia suburbs.
 More recently, Devon has successfully completed, or is currently executing over 1.5 million sf of ground up or redevelopment projects for the Firm.